triumphal-io/datafactory/README.md

 # DataFactory
+---
+### Spreadsheet AI /  Agents in Every Cell

 DataFactory is an AI-powered spreadsheet platform that combines the flexibility of traditional spreadsheets with advanced AI capabilities for data enrichment, analysis, and knowledge extraction.

 Built on Django and React, it enables users to work with tabular data alongside uploaded documents (CSV, XLSX, PDF, DOCX, PPTX, TXT, MD) in a unified workspace, leveraging large language models for intelligent automation.

 The core idea is to create **workbooks** that contain:
 - **Sheets**: Editable spreadsheet tabs for structured data manipulation